'There is no point having fear against Austria'

 "Them, Norway, and England are very much on a par.
 Any one of those three could go on and win the tournament.

-"We will, adapt, prepare; everything we do is gauged towards getting a victory.
+"We will adapt and prepare; everything we do is gauged towards getting a victory.
 If we don't get a victory, we want to get at least a draw, but we won't be thinking like that.

 "If we go out with an attitude of 'let's try and draw this match', it's not going to be us, it's not what Northern Ireland are.
 We go out to try and win every match.
 It's achievable."

-In the heat of battle, where temperatures are set to hit as high as 27 degrees during the match on the south coast of England, Shiels calls on his players to learn from mistakes in previous encounters.
+In the heat of battle, with temperatures set to be as high as 27 degrees during the match on the south coast of England, Shiels called on his players to learn from mistakes in previous encounters.

-"I said to the players, making mistakes is a very big part of learning.
+"I said to the players that making mistakes is a very big part of learning.
 You have to take risks to try to break through against the big teams," he added.

 "Pressure comes from what you self-inflict.
 We always talk about composure and relaxation - not too much.
 The more we prepare in that frame of mind, the more dominant the girls will become.
 They understand that by becoming more relaxed they can play better.